Ko wai Tāwhaki? – Aotea Store

 The Tāwhaki Myth Complex

-Tāwhaki then fell in love with a woman from the heavens named Tangotango.
-She had a child named Arahuta.
-Tangotango retreated to the heavens with Arahuta.
+Tāwhaki later fell in love with a woman from the heavens, Tangotango.
+They had a child named Arahuta.
+Tangotango eventually returned to the heavens with their daughter.

 More Beautiful Māori Myths to Explore

-- Tūtānekai and Hinemoa (Rotorua, subject of te waiata Pōkarekare ana)
+• Tūtānekai and Hinemoa (Rotorua, and the subject of the waiata Pōkarekare Ana)

-- Te whāwhai o ngā mounga (explanation of the locations of the mountains of the Central North Island)
+• Te whāwhai o ngā maunga (the battle of the mountains, explaining the geography of the central North Island)